Skip to main content

 This rather surprising place is an entirely natural cavity formed six thousand years ago from erosion.

-Many traces of ancient inhabitants, including pottery and even human bones were found in the cave when it was discovered in 1918 in Ozakai.
+Many traces of ancient inhabitants, including pottery and even human bones, were found in the cave when it was discovered in Ozakai in 1918.
 Today, the site is classified as a national historic site and a record of the prehistoric periods of Japan.
 You can even visit the cave for free!
 It may lack in depth but having the opportunity to explore how these civilizations inhabited the place in the ancient and middle ages is not an opportunity that presents itself very often.
 In addition, a small shrine, the Hakusansha, was built in the axis of this cavity, facing in the sea.

 The historic site in Himi city, Toyama prefecture, Japan.